 Why do you think having a department student society is important?

-What are your 5 objectives you want to achieve as President ?
+What have your objectives been during your time as President ?

 - Promote inclusiveness among EEE students i.e., home/international students undergraduate/post-graduate.